KyberNetwork/KyberWidget/README.md

 # Dapp widget
-Payment button (widget) to allow users to pay for monster in etheremon with tokens

 ## 1. Usercase of Dapp widget:
   - Merchant has a smartcontract, which allow their users buy digital assets